 - Cane sugar/demerara sugar: Granulated sugar (brown or white) is mixed with ground cinnamon which the cookies are then rolled in.
 This helps to give them a crisp, crunchy outer shell.

-(Full ingredient quantities and instructions can be found in the recipe card at the end of this post)
+Find the complete list of ingredients, quantities, and instructions in the recipe card at the end of this post.

-First, cream together the wet ingredients with the sugar (in this case cashew butter, molasses, aquafaba, vanilla, and soft brown sugar).
+Step 1: Cream together the wet ingredients with the sugar (in this case cashew butter, molasses, aquafaba, vanilla, and soft brown sugar).

-For the coating, mix together sugar and ground cinnamon.
+Step 4: For the coating, mix together sugar and ground cinnamon.
 Roll the chilled cookie dough into 12 balls and coat them in the sugar mixture before popping them onto a baking tray.

-Use the back of the spoon to press the cookies down so that they are slightly flattened before baking.
+Step 5: Use the back of the spoon to press the cookies down so that they are slightly flattened before baking.

 These cookies will be slightly firm/crunchy once freshly baked and will soften after the first day.
 They will last in a sealed container for up to a week.